LRT Line 1 (Metro Manila): Planning and funding

-Construction
+Construction and opening

 The government-owned Construction Development Corporation of the Philippines was the project's sole contractor.
 Single column cast-in-place concrete piers carrying precast concrete T-girders and a concrete deck slab were used for the original line from Monumento to Baclaran.
 The columns are spaced apart by 66 to 88 ft rising from a cap on top of bored or driven concrete piles.
 Four of the 7 ft wide girders are side by side in each span to accommodate bidirectional standard-gauge railway tracks located 20 ft above the street level.

 Driven piles were originally used for 80 percent of the project, with spread footings being used for the remaining portion.
 However, during construction, it was determined that bored piles should be utilized in some areas to mitigate noise and avoid potential damage to nearby buildings.
 Additionally, the original use of stockpiled precast piles caused clutter on the streets during construction.

-In 1981, an economic recession and the government's inability to provide counterpart funds for civil works and right-of-way acquisition, which amounted to 60 percent of the project's total cost, led to a delay in construction.
-Work finally began in September of that year along Taft Avenue, between Epifanio de los Santos Avenue (EDSA) and Libertad Street.
-In order to make way for Carriedo station and a segment of tracks approaching the Pasig River, a department store and a classroom building owned by FEATI University were demolished.
+In 1981, an economic recession hit the country, and the government was unable to provide counterpart funds for civil works and right of way acquisition, which amounted to 60 percent of the project's total cost.
+This led to a delay in construction.
+Work finally resumed after the economic recession in September of that year along Taft Avenue, between Epifanio de los Santos Avenue (EDSA) and Libertad Street.
+In order to make way for Carriedo station and a segment of tracks approaching the Pasig River, a department store and a classroom building nearby FEATI University were demolished.

-Opening

-The southern section, between the Baclaran to United Nations stations, was inaugurated on September 11, 1984, and commercial operation along this section commenced on December 1.
-The line became fully operational on May 12, 1985, when the northern section between Central Terminal and Monumento opened.
+The southern section known as Taft Line, which mostly traverses Taft Avenue between the Baclaran and Arroceros stations, was inaugurated on September 11, 1984, by President Ferdinand Marcos.
+Commercial operations along this section commenced on December 1.
+It was later extended when Carriedo station was opened on April 14, 1985.
+The line became fully operational on May 12, 1985, when the Rizal Line, the northern section traversing Rizal Avenue between Carriedo and Monumento, was opened.
 During the first several years, two-car trains that could accommodate up to 748 passengers were utilized.
 This amounted to a capacity of 20,000 passengers per direction.

-Capacity expansions

-First phase

-During the 1990s, the Line 1 reached its capacity due to traffic congestion and air pollution.
-In 1990, the Line 1 fell so far into disrepair due to premature wear and tear that trains headed to Central Terminal station had to slow to a crawl to avoid further damage to the support beams below as cracks reportedly began to appear.
-The premature aging of Line 1 led to an extensive refurbishing and structural capacity expansion program with a help of Japan's official development assistance.